pattonsgirl/CEG2350/Labs/Lab04/README.md

    - `updaterecords`
    - `Lab04.md`

+2. Note that if your command answers in the answer template did not make use of the backtick (`), the TAs are allowed to refuse to grade your submission.
+Cleanliness and readability is your responsibility.

-2. In the Pilot Dropbox, paste the URL to the `Lab04` folder in your GitHub repo
+3. In the Pilot Dropbox, paste the URL to the `Lab04` folder in your GitHub repo
    - URL should look like: https://github.com/WSU-kduncan/ceg2350-YOURGITHUBUSERNAME/tree/main/Lab04

 ## Rubric